sumup-oss/circuit-ui/MIGRATION.md

 #### NotificationInline

 It is frequently used to provide additional guidance or to draw attention to a section of the interface (like positive feedback, confirmation about an action or errors in forms, cards or dialog boxes.)

+The deprecated `InlineMessage` was replaced with the new `NotificationInline` component.

 Refer to [the Notification section in Storybook](https://circuit.sumup.com/?path=/docs/notification) for a usage examples.